 - Honor Code Violations

 All summer students are expected to abide by the University Honor Code.
-For students in the College Prep or Institutes & Immersions Programs, any suspicion of an honor code violation should be reported immediately to the Assistant Dean of High School Programs.
+For students in the Academies, any suspicion of an honor code violation should be reported immediately to the Assistant Dean of High School Programs.
 For students in the college credit courses, any suspicion of an honor code violation should be reported to the University Honor Council.
 For information on the Honor Code and the adjudication process, please review the University Honor Council website.
 Please note that final grades cannot be submitted for any student suspected of violating the Honor Code until the adjudication process has completed.

 - Protection of Minors